-Yahoneko is one of the liveliest cat cafes we've visited in Tokyo, and the spacious playroom is well set up to keep the 28 resident cats entertained and happy.
-In addition to the usual shelves, climbing courses and cat tunnels there's also a giant exercise wheel - a much larger version of a hamster wheel - which is used frequently.
-Floor-to-ceiling windows look out onto the busy supermarket just across the alleyway, so there's plenty of outside activity for the cats to oversee.
+Yahoneko is one of the liveliest cat cafes we've seen in Tokyo, with a spacious playroom that's well designed to keep the 28 resident cats entertained and happy.
+Besides the usual cat shelves, climbing equipment and cat tunnels there's also a giant exercise wheel - a much larger version of a hamster wheel - which is in constant use.
+Floor-to-ceiling windows look out onto the busy supermarket just across the alleyway, so there's plenty of activity for the cats to oversee.

-The playroom is comfortably furnished for human visitors as well, with a huge manga library and a big-screen monitor showing a stream of anime programming.
+The playroom is well furnished for human visitors as well, with comfortable seating, a huge manga library and a big-screen monitor showing a stream of anime programming.
 For a small charge you can help yourself to unlimited coffee, tea and soft drinks.
+WiFi is free.

 Unlike in other cafes, you're allowed to (carefully) pick up and hold at least some of the cats; ask the staff which ones are allowed.
 Children from five years old are allowed, and visitors under the age of twenty must be accompanied by an adult guardian.